Big savings are available to those who are prepared to take the time out to review their household expenses.

 The best way to offset the price hikes is to switch.

-Although prices are rising across the board, you can still get discounts of up to 40% as a new customer if you switch supplier, which will be badly needed this winter.
+Although prices are rising across the board, you can still get discounts of up to 40% or more for an entire year if you switch supplier.

 How to switch